Set Image Path

 Plane accuracy determines whether to perform rough correction on the original image.
 Default is High, meaning no rough correction is performed on the image.
 Selecting Medium or Low will perform rough correction on the original image.

-• Low: Generally indicates an image planar accuracy error greater than 40 pixels.
+• Low: Generally indicates image planar accuracy error is greater than 40 pixels.

-• High: Generally indicates an image planar accuracy error less than 15 pixels.
+• High: Generally indicates image planar accuracy error is less than 15 pixels.

-• Medium: Select this when the image accuracy cannot be determined; the program will automatically estimate the accuracy.
+• Medium: When unable to determine image accuracy, select this option.
+The program will automatically estimate the accuracy.

 ImageAccuracy

-Image Filtering Criteria By default, this is unchecked, meaning all panchromatic and multispectral images are loaded.
-If this checkbox is checked, it means images are loaded only when the image name in the folder contains the filter string.
-The filter string settings are as follows:
+Image Filtering Criteria By default, it is unchecked, meaning all panchromatic and multispectral images are loaded.
+If this checkbox is checked, it means images will be loaded only when the image name in the folder contains the filter string.
+The description for setting the filter string is as follows:

 • If no filter string is set, all images in the folder will be loaded.

-• If only a panchromatic or multispectral image filter string is set, only the corresponding type of image will be filtered.
+• If only a panchromatic or multispectral image filter string is set, only the corresponding image type will be filtered.

-• If both panchromatic and multispectral image filter strings are set, panchromatic and multispectral images that meet the filter criteria will be loaded separately.
+• If both panchromatic and multispectral image filter strings are set, panchromatic and multispectral images that meet their respective filters will be loaded separately.

 Boolean